-KEYWORDS: French Enlightenment, Femme savante, Isaac Newton, Gottfried Wilhelm Leibniz, vis viva debate, Cirey, Institutions de Physique / Foundations of Physics, Principes mathématiques de la philosophie naturelle, Discours sur le Bonheur.
+KEYWORDS: French Enlightenment, Femme savante, Isaac Newton, Gottfried Wilhelm Leibniz, vis viva debate, Cirey, Institutions de Physique / Foundations of Physics, Principes mathématiques de la philosophie naturelle, Discours sur le Bonheur

 SHE THOUGHT IT

 Émilie du Châtelet was, first and foremost, a French writer on natural philosophy.
 Her work was mainly focused on Newtonian philosophy and Leibniz’s metaphysics.
 Her intellectual work included writings on ethics, theology and translation, among other subjects.
 She also wrote about the source of human happiness (published posthumously in 1779).
-However, her scientific portrait reveals not only a writer, but also a skilful thinker, a philosopher of the French Enlightenment1 (p.
+However, her scientific portrait reveals not only a writer, but also a skilful thinker, and a philosopher of the French Enlightenment1 (p.
 596).
 During her lifetime, du Châtelet entered the French cycle of letters and agitated the scientific waters of an era during which science was synonymous with masculinity, since the principles of reason and logic were supposed to be the qualities of men rather than women2 (p.
 284).
 From her letters and writings, it is unquestionable that du Châtelet developed excellent mathematical skills and that she was a decided advocate of Newton’s philosophy3.

-Among her first writings was her Essay on the nature and propagation of fire, which was submitted to a competition organized by the Academy of Sciences in 1737.
+Among her first writings was her Essay on the nature and propagation of fire, which was submitted to a competition organised by the Academy of Sciences in 1737.
 The essay was focused on the chemical and physical properties of fire, which du Châtelet had studied alongside Voltaire at her laboratory in Cirey4.
 She is also credited by contemporary researchers with contributing to Voltaire’s Elements of the Philosophy of Newton in the chapter regarding Newtonian optics and the formation of colours5 (p.
 142).

-In 1740, Madame du Châtelet published anonymously the first edition of Foundations of Physics, a work which greatly contributed to the reception of Leibniz’s philosophy in France.
+In 1740, Madame du Châtelet anonymously published the first edition of Foundations of Physics, a piece of work which greatly contributed to the reception of Leibniz’s philosophy in France.
 It was presented as a textbook for her son6 (p.
 519).
 In the second edition, which had been published under her name two years later, Émilie du Châtelet re-edited the title, enacted further textual changes, revised some chapters and included two extensive letters regarding her “vis viva” [living force] dispute with the general secretary of the Academy of Sciences, Jean-Jacques Dortous de Mairan6 (p.
 524-530).
 She also overcame accusations of plagiarism from her former tutor Samuel König, who alleged she copied his teachings on Leibniz’s philosophy.
-In sum, The Foundations of Physics connect du Châtelet’s belief that Newton’s physics and mechanics aren’t incompatible with Leibniz’s metaphysics and Wolff’s philosophical work7 (p.
+In summary, The Foundations of Physics connect du Châtelet’s belief that Newton’s physics and mechanics aren’t incompatible with Leibniz’s metaphysics and Wolff’s philosophical work7 (p.
 38-45).
 She additionally tried to show how God had followed the principle of “sufficient reason” in order to create the world, which would then be based on rational laws8.
 As Madame du Châtelet established herself as an independent scientist, she commenced work on her masterpiece, the translation of Newton’s Mathematical Principles of Natural Philosophy or Principia from Latin into French.

 Gabrielle-Émilie Le Tonnelier de Breteuil, marquise du Châtelet was born in Paris on December 17, 1706.
-She was the youngest child of Gabrielle-Anne de Froulay and Louis Nicolas Le Tonnelier de Breteuil, a wealthy, noble and high-ranking French family.
+She was the youngest child of Gabrielle-Anne de Froulay and Louis Nicolas Le Tonnelier de Breteuil, a wealthy, noble, and high-ranking French family.
 Her father worked at the court of Louis XIV and gave his daughter a remarkable education.
-She was taught Latin, dance, music and foreign languages, among other subjects, by the best available tutors10 (p.
+She was taught Latin, dance, music, and foreign languages, among other subjects, by the best available tutors10 (p.
 770).
 In 1725, du Châtelet (aged nineteen years old) married an army officer, Florent-Claude, marquis du Châtelet.
 Du Châtelet gave birth to four children; however, only two survived into adulthood, Gabrielle-Pauline (born in 1726) and Florent-Louise (born in 1727).

 In 1733, Émilie du Châtelet met Voltaire in Paris, whose sophisticated demeanour was intriguing to her: they became intellectual and love partners for fifteen years and mutually influenced each other’s scientific and philosophical work11 (p.
 1168-1169).
 In 1734, du Châtelet’s interest in mathematics and natural philosophy was further intensified when she began taking lessons from the mathematician Pierre-Louis Moreau de Maupertuis (1698-1759).
 De Maupertuis would play a significant role in du Châtelet’s philosophical positioning, as he was a student of the renowned mathematician Johann I Bernoulli, who had taught him the principles of Leibniz’s dynamics2 (p.
 285-288).
 During their lessons, a deeper relation developed between de Maupertuis and du Châtelet; however, it soon came to an end.
 Du Châtelet continued her lessons with the prominent young mathematician Alexis Claude Clairaut (1713-1765) and remained a close friend to de Maupertuis and Clairaut until the end of her life.